huijing/slides/chinese-web-typography/README.md

 The next 3 descriptors, for style, weight and stretch, are used to match styles to a particular typeface in later declarations.
 Again, they are descriptors, so technically you could assign a black typeface to a font-weight of 100 and proceed to confuse your team members who cannot figure out why setting a weight of 100 gives them this massively bold typeface.
 Please don't do that.

-Every Unicode character is represented by a unique code point and all these code points are organised into code blocks, 273 code blocks as of Unicode 9.0.
+Every Unicode character is represented by a unique code point.
 The `unicode-range` descriptor allows us to specify individual code points or a range of code points for characters we want displayed using a particular font face.
 We can make use of this to create custom font families with glyphs from different typefaces.

 My slides use a font called Magnetic Pro, which does not support Cyrillic alphabets.
 But fortunately, I managed to find a reasonably similar font that does, called Bender.
-I only need the Cyrillic letters to display in Bender, while everything else can use Magnetic Pro.
+I only need the Cyrillic letters to display in Bender, while everything else should use Magnetic Pro.

-So the code points in the `unicode-range` range descriptor are that of the Cyrillic letters that I've used.
-Now say I have a page that only uses English words, Bender will not load at all because it is not needed.
-It will only load when the browser encounters the Cyrillic letters in the `unicode-range`.
+So the code points in the `unicode-range` range descriptor are that of the Cyrillic letters that I've used in this presentation.
+Now, say I have a page that only uses English words, Bender will not load at all because it is not needed.
+It will only load when the browser encounters the Cyrillic letters in the `unicode-range` specified.

 ## Font feature properties